-3. If the publisher database number of EM Gateway in your system is not 0.0.0.0, replace it with the correct publisher database number in the following entry:
+3. If the publisher database number of EM Gateway in your system is not 0.0.9.8, replace 0.0.9.8 with the correct publisher database number in the following entry:

-'''

 -cm ece_real_time_sync_db_no 0.0.9.8

-'''

-- Save and close the file. - 5.
-If you changed the EM Gateway publisher database number in your CM pin.conf file, do the following: - a.
+- 4. Save and close the file. - If you changed the EM Gateway publisher database number in your CM pin.conf file, do the following: - a.
 Open the BRM_homelsysleai_js/payloadconfig_ifw_sync.xml file in a text editor (or the merged file if you merged payload configuration files). - b.
 Locate the PublisherDefs section. - c.
 In the Publisher DB="DB_number" entry, replace DB_number with the publisher database number of your EM Gateway. - 6.
-Save and close the file. - 7.
-If you changed the EM Gateway publisher database number, restart the Payload Generator External Module (also called the Enterprise Application Integration (EAI) Java Server or eai_is). - 8.
+Save and close the file. - If you changed the EM Gateway publisher database number, restart the Payload Generator External Module (also called the Enterprise Application Integration (EAI) Java Server or eai_js). - 8.
 Restart the CM.